omeka/classic-enduser/docs/Installation/Installing.md

     -   You can use a file transfer program such as Filezilla or FireFTP to transfer the contents of the directory to your server.
 This may take some time.
 Be sure to upload the directory with the edited file, not the original .zip file.
     -   Make sure the `.htaccess` file that's in the top-level directory gets uploaded.
 This file is hidden by default in many file transfer programs; to see the `.htaccess` file, you may need to change the preferences in your file transfer program.
     -   If you have command-line access to your server, you can re-compress a directory with the updated file, upload it, and extract it on the server.
-    -   Rename the directory before or after you upload it, to **give your Omeka installation a URL that is relevant to your project**.
+    -   **Rename the directory** before or after you upload it, to give your Omeka installation a URL that is relevant to your project.

 1.  **Make Omeka's file-storage directory and its sub-directories writable by the web server.**
 	- For Omeka 1.5.3, the directory is called `archive`.
 	- For Omeka 2.0+, the directory is called `files`.
 	- Follow the directions on the [Setting Directory Permissions page](Setting_Directory_Permissions.md).
 You can set the permissions with your file transfer program, or with shell commands over SSH.
 If you're not sure what to do, ask your hosting provider for advice, or to change the permissions for you.

-1. Open your web browser and **visit the URL** where you uploaded the Omeka directory.
-Click "Install."
+1. Open your web browser and **visit the URL** where you uploaded the Omeka directory. **Click "Install"** on the screen displayed there.

     -   If you renamed the Omeka directory `collections` and put it in the top-most directory of your site, for instance, the URL to visit would be `https://youromekadomain.org/collections`.